 It’s amazing all the uses for Ziplock bags!
 Bring some of the large gallon sizes to put wet clothes in.

-This is nice for the ride home so your clean clothes don’t get soaked.
-We use these and then have leftovers for school and home.
+This is nice for the ride home, so your clean clothes don’t get soaked.

 There never seems to be enough outlets in the rooms.
 This is especially true if you are traveling with several people.